Gonds of Deogarh: Relations with the Mughals

 In 1564, Akbar's general Khwaja Abdul Majid Asaf Khan had attacked Panna and made it a feudatory state.
 Then he attacked & defeated Garha-Katanga ruled by Rani Durgavati and made it also a feudatory state with reduced boundaries.
 However, he did not invade Deogarh and treated it as a border semi-independent state.
 He was satisfied with Deogarh accepting his suzerainty.
 The Mughal governors of the province allowed the Deogarh rulers to rule of their territory on payment of yearly tribute.

 The Ain-i-Akbari by Abul Fazl records that Jatba, the Gond king of Deogarh, was an ennobled vassal of Akbar and was paying annual tribute to him.
 It is said that Akbar visited Deogarh during Jatba's reign.

 The Ain-i-Akbari by Abul Fazl says that Jatba possessed 2,000 horses, 50,000 foot soldiers and 100 elephants- "To the east of the Kherla Sarkar lay the territories of a zamindar named Chatwa who possessed 2000 cavalry, 50,000 footmen and more than 100 elephants".
 This 'Chatwa' was probably Jatba.
 Maharaja Jatba visited the Mughal emperor Jahangir in 1616.

 If Mughal sources are to be believed, the rulers of Deogarh often delayed in paying tribute or sometimes did not pay it at all.
 Hence in August 1669, the kingdom was brought under direct rule of the empire.
 In 1686, Bhagtu, one of the sons of Kok Shah went to Aurangzeb at Solapur or Bijapur for help, accepted Islam, and was rechristened as Bakht Buland.

-First invasion of Nagpur by the Mughals
+Invasion of Nagpur by the Mughals

 In January of 1637, Deogarh was invaded by Khan-i-Dauran.
 One of the reasons could be Jhujhar Singh, the rebellious raja of Orchha was allowed to pass through Deogarh territory unharmed.
 The other reason was arrears of tribute which was supposed to be paid annually.
 They were joined by Krishna Shah of Chanda, who had an enmity with the Deogarh kings since the reign of Jatba.
 Kok Shah was defeated in the siege of the Nagpur fort and submitted to Khan-i-Dauran on 16 January 1637.
 He made peace by presenting one and a half lakhs of rupees in cash and 170 elephants.
 The annual tribute was fixed (increased?) one and one third lakhs of rupees.
 He accepted the suzerainty of the Mughals.
 Nagpur was restored to him.
 This is the first invasion of Nagpur recorded in detail.